Help & FAQs

 Organic Sprouting: Your beans/lentils will thrive in the breathable, nutrient rich pot/pan and sprout more fully than in other vessels.

-Natural Refrigeration: Going camping?
+Going camping?
 Or living off the grid and need a place to store fresh food for a few days?
 Your damaged pot can make a great natural refrigerator.
 Just wet the whole pot under running water for 2 minutes, drip dry, place the foods you need refrigerated inside, dip the lid in water, then close the pot.
 You can safely store milk, fruits, vegetables, bread, and so on for some time.
 The pot & lid will let the water evaporate very slowly, keeping the food inside cool and safe.
 How long food can stay without going bad depends on the weather and your location, so we recommend storing small quantities starting out.

 If you can’t find any extra use from your MEC product because it is too damaged, don’t worry!
 Since our pots are 100% compostable, you can safely dispose them by breaking them up into smaller pieces and using them as an all-natural fertilizer for your garden.